eheyne/user-management/tutorial.md

     <script src="scripts/user-management.js"></script>
 ```

 There is one additional change necessary to make in the `index.html` file.
 This change is to the two jQuery functions that we currently have: `$.ajaxPrefilter` and `$.fn.serializeObject`.
-Lets not make these functions available until jQuery is ready to handle them.
+We need to ensure that `jQuery` is ready to handle these functions before we try to define them.
 This can be done by wrapping them with a `$(document).ready()` function.

 The inline script will now look like this: